rbuchberger/jekyll_picture_tag/docs/contributing.md

 ## Testing

+You probably only need to use docker if it's inconvenient to install ImageMagick 7.

+### Bare Metal

 `rake test` runs the test suite (both unit tests and integration tests).
 Ignore the mini_magick `method redefined` warnings (unless you know how to fix them?)